How to support someone on their quit-vaping journey

 Celebrate every milestone, no matter how small

 Quitting nicotine requires drive, determination, and focus.
 To support someone on their journey to quit vaping, it's important to recognize the hard work involved and celebrate each success, no matter how small.
-Whether it's one year, one month, one day, or one hour without vaping, focusing on the small victories can make a huge difference.
+Whether it's one year, one month, one day, or one hour without vaping, focusing on the small victories builds confidence and encourages people to keep fighting.

 Share tools and resources

 Quitting vaping is one of the best things someone can do for their health, and there are tools to help.
-For many people, daily encouragement and reminders can go a long way.
+Sharing tips and quit-vaping resources is a great way to show that you care about someone as they embark on their journey to quit.

-Hearing from people who have successfully quit nicotine can also be inspiring and motivating - there’s a whole community of people learning how to quit vaping, and many are willing to offer support and advice.
+Hearing from people who have successfully quit can also be inspiring and motivating.
+There’s a whole community of people learning how to quit vaping, and many are willing to offer support and advice.
+People quitting any type of tobacco or nicotine product can access the nation's most established online quit community through EX Program, browse advice from Mayo Clinic cessation specialists, and read tips and experiences from fellow quitters and former tobacco users.

 More in quitting smoking / vaping